WesleySiharath/CSCE35103-Photon/README.md

 - The user can press F12 or the "Clear Entries" button to clear all locked and unlocked entries.
 - After correctly submitting atleast 1 player onto each team, the user can press F5 or the "Start Game" button to go to the countdown screen, which leads to the play action screen after reaching 0.

+## Play Action Screen
+- The top of the window shows the time left remaining with each players' and teams' total scores shown below the time
+- The bottom of the window shows every game event
+- When the game has ended, the user can press F1 or the corresponding button to go back to the Player Entry Screen and change player information.
+Pressing the button before the game has ended does nothing.